Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Zeroth-order Algorithms for Deterministic Minimax Problems

 \subsection{Zeroth-Order Gradient Descent Ascent}

-The zeroth-order gradient descent ascent (\texttt{ZO-GDA}) algorithm for solving problem \eqref{min_max_problem_deterministic} is described in Algorithm \ref{ZO-GDA}.
-The algorithm is similar to the deterministic first-order approach analyzed in~\cite{lin2019gradient} with a few crucial differences.
+Our zeroth-order gradient descent ascent (\texttt{ZO-GDA}) algorithm for solving problem \eqref{min_max_problem_deterministic} is described in Algorithm \ref{ZO-GDA}.
+The algorithm is similar to the deterministic first-order approach analyzed in~\cite{lin2019gradient} with some crucial differences.
 Specifically, we require a mini-batch gradient estimator with the choices of the batch size depending on the dimensionality of the problem.